abhaypatro/ML-Projects/houseprice_predictor/readme.md

-A houseprice_predictor usinf multiple regression
+A houseprice_predictor using multiple regression